Azure-Samples/data-box-samples/ExportVmScript/databoxExportVmReadMe.md

 # Export data from an Azure VM into an Azure Data Box

+The `databoxExportVm.ps` exports data from your Azure VM into your Azure Data Box device.

 ## Prerequisites

 Before you begin, make sure you have: